-Whatever the case, visiting Japan at this time is a really fun experience, whether you want to celebrate Easter or just enjoy delicious food and a colourful, family-friendly holiday.
+Whatever the case, visiting Japan at this time (see also ‘When Is The Best Time To Go To Japan?‘) is a really fun experience, whether you want to celebrate Easter or just enjoy delicious food and a colourful, family-friendly holiday.

 Japanese people do things differently over there, and you need to see it for yourself to fully appreciate this.

 Celebrating Easter In Japan

 From an estimated 18 billion Yen in 2013 to 32 billion Yen in 2017, Easter has become a bigger business in Japan over the last five years.